Banner Image: Content Banner

 In 1830 the church was described in a published guidebook as “a mean fabric, much patched and modernised; with scarce a trace of anything like good work…” Inside the church you will find scale models of the old and current building, from which one can judge the validity of these remarks.
 There is also a framed print of the old church.

 Between 1872 and 1879 the old church was completely demolished, and the new building, designed by architect Sir Arthur Bloomfield and built by James Naylor of Rochester, was erected 3 metres north of the old site, occupying a larger area.
-Some

-PXL 20220709 104402190 2of the original memorial plaques were retained, and the brass lectern transferred from the old church.
+PXL 20220709 104402190 2Some of the original memorial plaques were retained, and the brass lectern transferred from the old church.
 The church was consecrated in 1875, and the tower and spire were completed as funds became available in 1879.
 A service of thanksgiving for the completion of the building was conducted by Rev. Walter J Sowerby on 24th June 1880 (the patronal feast day of St John the Baptist).

-9th century oak pews from St Mary’s church in Lambeth when that building became the Museum of the History of Gardening in the 1980’s.
+The pews are actually older than the current building.
+The cheap pine pews of c1875 were replaced by mid-19th century oak pews from St Mary’s church in Lambeth when that building became the Museum of the History of Gardening in the 1980’s.
 The crucifix above the pulpit, given to the church in 1887 was carved by Joseph Meyer, who three times played Christ in the famous Oberammergau Passion Play.
 The late 17th century chair in the chancel was a gift to the church in the early 20th century.
 There is a lime wood statue of the Madonna and Child, carved by a member of the congregation.

 PXL 20230904 130816031Windows

 Only nine of the original 19th century windows survived the Second World War.
 They are the darker coloured ones in the North aisle, depicting various saints.
 One window at the West end of the North aisle was remade from shattered fragments of glass.
 The remaining windows are mid-20th century, and are of much brighter colours, or plain glass.
-A more detailed description of the windows is available for visitors to the church
+A more detailed description of the windows is available for visitors to the church.

 Glenys